Professor Sue White

 Her research has focused principally on the analysis of professional talk in a range of health and welfare settings.
 However, she has also undertaken evaluative and applied research for central and local government, NHS and non-statutory organisations.

 - Reassessing Attachment Theory in Child Welfare.
+Policy Press.

 - Protecting Children: A Social Model.
 Policy Press.